 At the end of each tax year, your employer has to send a summary of all of your benefits to HMRC, generally on form P11D.
 This will include all payments made to you to cover expenses such as subsistence and hotel bills.
-You, as an individual. can then write to HMRC and claim tax relief on expenses you originally paid out of your own pocket wholly for business purposes.
-Of course, the answer may be that nothing is taxable and so employers can ask to be excluded from this process if they write to HMRC.
-This is known as a dispensation.
+You. as an individual. can then write to HMRC and claim tax relief on expenses you originally paid out of your own pocket wholly for business purposes.
+Of course, the answer may be that nothing is taxable and so employers can ensure that they are excluded from this process.